sthayduk/safeguard-go/README.md

 # Safeguard Go
-Safeguard Go is a Go library for interacting with the OneIdentity Safeguard for Privileged Passwords REST API.
+A Go library for interacting with the OneIdentity Safeguard for Privileged Passwords REST API.

 ## Installation

-To install the library, use the following command:

 ```sh
 go get github.com/sthayduk/safeguard-go